A delicious monkey bread or pull apart bread loaded with apples and drizzled in caramel. Sure to be a hit for dessert or breakfast.

 This week we all picked recipes from past Sunday Supper events that belonged to other members of the crew.
 I picked Gotta Get Baked’s Apple Pull Apart Monkey Bread.
 I remember falling in love with it during our Autumn Apple Party.
 So when the event was posted and we were asked to pick something from another blogger I just knew this was the recipe for me.
 There’s so many great recipes to choose from with Sunday Supper so I just went with my gut instinct.
 It never steers me wrong.
 Well except that one time in the ’80’s with the big hair.
 Oh and maybe the Dorothy Hamill haircut in grade school.
 Perhaps the spiral perm of doom in the ’90’s.
 Okay so I trust my gut with food, but not hair choices.
 Whew, glad we cleared that up.

-I didn’t change too much about the recipe.
-We bloggers like to tinker with recipes.
+Bloggers like to tinker with recipes but I didn’t change much with this recipe..
 I read her notes which said she would not put apples on the bottom again and she was a tad disappointed in the texture of the dough and how moist the monkey bread was.
 Her family raved about it so she was probably just being too hard on herself as us food bloggers tend to be.
 But for me if someone makes a note about something I like to heed their advice and make adjustments based on their opinion.
 So I did two batches of bread.
 One I dipped in applesauce instead of butter, and one I dipped in vegetable oil instead of butter.
 I also did not saute the apples.
 I figured if moisture was the issue leaving the apples uncooked like a pie might work.
 Then I grated them instead of slicing them so they would cook enough and also the pieces would be small and blend well with the bread.
 One never knows whether their “theories” will work until the end product comes out of the oven.
 Then it’s either a swing and miss or a swing and a grand slam.
 I’m assuming those are the right terms since Lunie hates sports.
 That’s baseball right?
 Hm…maybe I should just stick to baking.

 - 4 tablespoons honey